Legal aid in proceedings in France

 The appeal must be addressed to the legal aid office that issued the decision you disagree with.

-You must mandatory state the reasons why you wish to seek redress.
+You must obligatory state the reasons why you wish to seek redress.

 Your declaration must be accompanied by a copy of the decision you are challenging.

-The means of transmission of your appeal depend on the jurisdiction in which your case is pending:
+The means of transmitting your appeal depend on the jurisdiction in which your case is being heard:

 Your appeal must be delivered by hand to the BAJ: titleContent or be sent by registered letter with acknowledgement of receipt.